BenLangmead/bowtie2/MANUAL.markdown

     Reference: GCAGATTATATGAGTCAGCTACGATATTGTTTGGGGTGACACATTACGCGTCTTTGAC

-In some situations, it's desirable for the aligner to consider all these cases as "concordant" as long as other paired-end constraints are not violated; this is Bowtie 2's default behavior.
-In other situations, the aligner should consider one or more of these cases to be non-concordant.
+In some situations, it's desirable for the aligner to consider all these cases as "concordant" as long as other paired-end constraints are not violated.
+Bowtie 2's default behavior, however, is to consider dovetailing mates non-concordant.

+These defaults can be overridden.
 Setting [`--no-overlap`] causes Bowtie 2 to consider overlapping mates as non-concordant.
 Setting [`--no-contain`] causes Bowtie 2 to consider cases where one mate alignment contains the other as non-concordant.
-Setting [`--no-dovetail`] causes Bowtie 2 to consider cases where the mate alignments dovetail as non-concordant.
+Setting [`--dovetail`] causes Bowtie 2 to consider cases where the mate alignments dovetail as concordant.

 Reporting
 ---------